Marching Band Parent 101

 Band Structure:

-• Percussion: Split into the drumline (marching drums) and the pit (stationary percussion instruments like keyboards and cymbals).
+• Percussion: Split into battery which is the drumline (marching drums) and the frontline (stationary percussion instruments like keyboards and cymbals).

 • Color Guard: The visual performers who use flags, rifles, sabers, and sometimes dance to enhance the overall show.